Khaza: Singles

 The album's first single, "Thinking with My Dick" featuring Juicy J was released on July 16, 2013, however, the track had gone viral on the video-sharing platform TikTok, therefore, Gates decided to add it to the album's tracklist to increase sales as it had peaked at #37 on the Billboard Hot 100 after nine years.

 The lead single "Big Lyfe" was released on April 28, 2022.
 The music video was released the same day.

 The third single, "Bad For Me", was released on May 16, 2022.

 A week prior to the release of the album, on June 9, 2022, Gates released a YouTube exclusive promotional single that remixed Kodak Black's "Super Gremlin", titled "Super General (Freestyle)", the song reached #1 trending in just one day.
 In the song, Gates revealed facts about his seven-year-long relationship with his wife Dreka Gates, and described how they have split apart.
 Just a day later from the viral single, on June 10, 2022, Gates released the final single from the album, "Intro" alongside its official music video.

 Just two days prior to the release of "Intro", and three days prior to the release of "Super General (Freestyle)", on June 12, 2022, Gates released another YouTube exclusive promotional single titled "Metro" which is heavily reminiscent of his November 2009 track, "Grown Man Music".

 Critical reception

 Aron from HotNewHipHop was positive, writing, "The unflinching honesty, aggressive delivery, and bold melodies are a return to form for one of Louisiana's most consistent artists of the past decade."
-HipHopDX was more mixed, however, writing, "Even though a lot of the choices he makes throughout Khaza don’t really work, there are moments when he lands an emotional gut punch. ...
+HipHopDX was more mixed, however, writing, "Even though a lot of the choices he makes throughout Khaza don't really work, there are moments when he lands an emotional gut punch. ...
 If [his latest freestyle] 'Super General' is any indication, Gates has figured out what he was trying to say, is processing his feelings and has proven he can come back more focused."
-TiVo Staff from AllMusic stated that "Third studio album Khaza amplifies the emotional intensity that marks Gates' best work as he explores the complex feelings of his long-term relationship ending.
+AllMusic stated that "Third studio album Khaza amplifies the emotional intensity that marks Gates' best work as he explores the complex feelings of his long-term relationship ending.
 Heartbreak, vulnerability, and a conflicted mix of anger and longing run through much of Khaza."